PierreSenellart/provsql/doc/TODO/probability-evaluation.md

   shown insufficient.
 - **`O(depth)` leaf-closing form** (Sec.
 V-D) – a constant-factor refinement of the memoised recursion (the memo keys themselves are no longer the bottleneck).
-- **Paper benchmark.** `test/bench/dtree_bench.sql` exercises the full portfolio;
-  the one shape not yet reproduced is the paper's social-network experiment (the **triangle** and **path-of-length-2** queries over a random graph of tuple-independent edges, relative ε = 0.01) – d-tree should win by orders of magnitude at high edge probabilities and track the sampler at small ones.
+- **Paper benchmark.** `test/bench/dtree_bench.sql` exercises the full portfolio, including static `triangle` and `ladder` (path) instances; what is not yet reproduced is the paper's social-network experiment as a *sweep* — the **triangle** and **path-of-length-2** queries over a random graph of tuple-independent edges scaled across edge probability (relative ε = 0.01) – where d-tree should win by orders of magnitude at high edge probabilities and track the sampler at small ones.

 ## Implementation observations